utPLSQL/utPLSQL/CONTRIBUTING.md

 At minimum you need to have Oracle database 11.2 XE accessible for the project and SYS account access to install and develop utPLSQL.

 We use four different database accounts (users) for development process.
-* `ut3_latest_release` - holds latest released version of utPLSQL.
+* `ut3` - holds latest released version of utPLSQL.
 This schema holds the testing framework used for self-testing of utPLSQL development.
-* `ut3` - holds the version of utPLSQL of your current branch.
+* `ut3_develop` - holds the version of utPLSQL of your current branch.
 This is the schema you will be working on.
 * `ut3_tester` - holds unit test packages for development of utPLSQL.
 * `ut3$user#` - used for testing accessibility to schema names with special characters.
+* `ut3_tester_helper` - elevated privileges user, used for creating and dropping objects in other schemas during test run.